bitcoin-core-review-club/website/hosting.md

 - The purpose of PR Review Club is to help new contributors learn about the Bitcoin Core codebase and the process of contributing to the project.
 Select a PR that is likely to be instructive or interesting.
 Don't select a PR just because you want it to be merged soon!
+You may even select a PR that is already merged.

 - The PRs discussed at review club should span a range of complexity and difficulty levels, in order to cater to attendees with a variety of